 But Amazon is also pitching the Show 5 as a general home companion, something to call up how-to videos and recipes as much as setting alarms.
 Here's what we thought of the Amazon Echo Show 5.

 - Echo Show 5 vs Echo Spot: which is the smart display to get?

 The Amazon Echo Show 5 retails for $89.99 / £79.99 / AU$129.
 That's a decent step down from either the second-gen Echo Show ($229 / £219 / AU$349) or the even-more-compact Echo Spot ($129 / £119 / AU$199).

-The Echo Show 5 apes the design of the 10-inch Echo Show, except with a more compact 5.5 display, around the size of a smartphone screen – hence the ‘5’ labelling.
+The Echo Show 5 apes the design of the 10-inch Echo Show, except with a more compact 5.5-inch display, around the size of a smartphone screen – hence the ‘5’ labeling.

 Whereas most smart displays are compared to tablets, the shape and size of the Show 5 – and its 960 x 480 resolution – means you're not getting much visually that you wouldn't from watching videos on your phone.
 It might be unfair to compare it to a handheld device, but the design choices here seem to be asking for the comparison.

 The Show 5 also features the rounded mesh casing of the previous Show, with physical volume buttons, a mute button for Alexa, and a shutter you can physically slide over the camera lens, for the more privacy-minded among you.